wireapp/wire-docs/src/understand/overview.md

 Backend-worker only requires access to Cassandra, and RabbitMQ.

 #### Cannon
-[Cannon](https://github.com/wireapp/wire-server/blob/develop/services/cannon/) is the service which holds WebSockets.
+[Cannon](https://github.com/wireapp/wire-server/blob/develop/services/cannon/) is the service which holds websockets.
 It distributes notifications given to it by `gundeck`, sending them over the websocket connected to a user's client.

 All incoming WebSocket requests (anything that goes to `nginx-ssl.example.com`) are sent to Cannon.